Neighborhood Structure Assisted Non-negative Matrix Factorization and its Application in Unsupervised Point-wise Anomaly Detection: Comparative Performance Analysis of NS-NMF

-The industry dataset used in this study comes from a hydropower plant.
-The same dataset has been analyzed in our previous work~\citep{ahmed:2019a, ahmed:2018}.
-To quickly recap the basic information of the dataset, we have a total of seven months worth of data, coming from different functional areas of the plant (turbines, generators, bearings etc.).
+The industry data set used in this study comes from a hydropower plant.
+The same data set has been analyzed in our previous work~\citep{ahmed:2019a, ahmed:2018}.
+To quickly recap the basic information of the data set, we have a total of seven months worth of data, coming from different functional areas of the plant (turbines, generators, bearings etc.).
 We combine all the data from different functional areas according to their time stamps and perform some simple cleaning, statistical analysis and pre-processing; additional details about the data pre-processing can be found in~\cite{ahmed:2018}.
 In the end, we have $n=9,219$ observations and $p=222$ attributes.
-Then we apply NS-NMF, GNMF, SNMF and the vanilla NMF algorithms to find out the anomalies in this dataset.
-We use the same parameter settings as we do in the benchmark dataset study.
+Then we apply NS-NMF, GNMF, SNMF and the vanilla NMF algorithms to find out the anomalies in this data set.
+We use the same parameter settings as we do in the benchmark data set study.
 The only difference is that we no longer have the information of the number of true anomalies.
-After consulting the operating manager who provided this dataset, we are advised to report top 100 anomalous time stamps to the manager.
+After consulting the operating manager who provided this data set, we are advised to report top 100 anomalous time stamps to the manager.
 The manager would follow up and check the status of operation in detail, for instance, by manually examining operational logs and physical conditions of components, and then confirm us about the validity of the findings.

 The top 100 anomalies identified by the four methods are shown in Table \ref{tbl:8}.
 We use both online and offline version of NS-NMF.
 To detect anomalies on the fly, we use the threshold update policy similar to that in~\citet{ahmed:2019b} for the online algorithm.
 To save space we skip some rows in the table.
 We observe that altogether these four methods have 27 common anomalous time stamps among the top 100 anomalies, whereas offline NS-NMF and online NS-NMF produce similar outcomes and share 46 common time stamps.
 These common findings serve as an indirect way of cross validating the sanity of the detection outcomes.